0mician/TheOmicians/CRISPR-Genomics/README.md

 of the genomes.
 At the moment, it ignores spacers that are too short 15 nucleotides).
 There is a lot of result, probably need to add a filtering step.

+The output of that analysis is the file *crispr-repeats.txt*

 ## 5 and more